Stampede Cocktail Club

 The bar keeps about six non-alcoholic cocktails on its rotating menu.
 Past and current builds have included "We're Saving Up to Buy a Computer" (Bax sea buckthorn, pomegranate shrub, Giffard aperitif), a tangerine shrub built on Seedlip Grove, a Seedlip Spice drink clarified with goat's milk, an Italian Julep riff, and a non-alcoholic red wine steeped in mulling spices and peppercorn syrup.

-What to order
+Non-alcoholic menu: what to order

 - We're Saving Up to Buy a Computer